boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 | Qwen 3.6 27B                  | \~30      | 10.4 GB | ⭐⭐⭐☆☆           |
 | Qwen 3 Coder 30B A3B Instruct | \~75      | 11.5 GB | ⭐⭐⭐⭐⭐           |
 | Qwen 3.6 35B A3B Instruct     | \~80      | 11.2 GB | ⭐⭐⭐⭐⭐           |

+## MTP

+The RTX 5060 TI responds well to MTP with 2 ways.

+There is at least 40% throughput increase on Qwen 3.6 27B Dense and Qwen 3.6 35B A3B, it is a major improvement:

+- For the dense 27B the user experience is moving from experiments to the low confort zone.
+- For the sparse 35B the throughput is such that agentic job is possible locally.

+The MTP throughput increase is good enough, to start to thing about tuning the model to improve 'knowledge' with less quantification, or having more 'precision' in the KV cache.

+I hope we will see also more smaller dense models with MTP.

 # Tested Models